video creation

 Brainstorming Business Time!

-To assist in the process to come up with a business idea, you will want to make sure it is a good fit for you based on your interests, skills, passions, and problems that you would like to find solutions to.
+To help you develop a business idea, make sure it is a good fit for you based on your interests, skills, passions, and the problems you want to solve.

 The Brainstorming a Business Template.

-- You will be completing the tab labeled Template and AI Prompt but you may also want to go to the Examples and Ideas tab to help you out with your brainstorming.
+• You will complete the tab labeled Template and AI Prompt, and you may also want to go to the Examples and Ideas tab to help with your brainstorming.

-Select that appropriate template based on which program your school uses and complete each set of instructions.
+Select the appropriate template based on which program your school uses and complete each set of instructions.

 After you have completed the Brainstorming a Business Template, add it to the Brainstorming a Business page of your Career Prep Portfolio.

 Once you have completed the Brainstorming a Business Template, add it to your Career Prep Portfolio, Q7 Brainstorming a Business.
-Check out 16.Q7 Brainstorming a Business portfolio as an example.
+Check out 16.Q7 Career Prep Portfolio in the Google Site Template as an example.

 MITECS Michigan Integrated Technology Competencies for Students, and